-A WRITER, an artist, an eclectic atheistic solitary Pagan (figure that one out!), a childlike (not childish) person, an open book, a grammar/spelling nut, a soprano, a 70s baby, a woman of small stature, a blue-eyed light-skinned long-haired blonde, an avid reader, a vegetarian, a daughter, a sister, a polyphasic sleeper, and an aromantic asexual person.
+A WRITER, an artist, an eclectic atheistic solitary Pagan (figure that one out!), a childlike (not childish) person, an open book, a language professional, a soprano, a 70s baby, a woman of small stature, a blue-eyed light-skinned long-haired blonde, an avid reader, a vegetarian, a daughter, a sister, a polyphasic sleeper, and an aromantic asexual person.

 Stuff on asexuality if you're curious:

 I have never been sexually attracted to anyone, and I am not trying to change that.
-It's a legitimate, mature, somewhat rare orientation that describes about 1% of the population.
-And "aromantic" means I'm also not romantically attracted to people.
+It's an orientation that describes about 1% of the population.
+I'm also aromantic, which means I'm not romantically attracted to people.
 That's it!